ECC-BFMC/Documentation/source/data/embeddedplatform.rst

 Flashing
 --------

-The nucleo board has two main parts: the programmer/debugger and the micro-controller.
+The Nucleo board has two main parts: the programmer/debugger and the micro-controller.
 The programmer has the mini-usb connector while the micro-controller part is the one with the connectors.
 The micro-controller can be powered by external source (USB) or by a power supply (wires), while the debugger can be powered on only by the USB.
 The jumper JP5 near the reset button choses the power source for the micro-controller
 (E5V - via external or U5V - via usb).